mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Installation/Updates/index.md

 You can update several components directly through the MAMP PRO interface using the In App Update screen.
 Quit and restart MAMP PRO when you are finished downloading a new component.

 *  **MAMP PRO**
-    Update your php ...
+    Upgrade You entire MAMP PRO installation.
+A MAMP_MAMP_PRO.pkg file will be downloaded to your Dowloads folder.

 *  **PHP**
-    Update your php ...
+    Add an additional version of PHP.

 *  **phpMyAdmin**
-    Update your php ...
+    Update your phMyAdmin.
+Your existing phpMyAdmin will be updated.

 *  **OpenSSL**
-    Update your OpenSSL ...
+    Update your OpenSSL.
+Your existing instance of OpenSSL will be updated.